The Collaboration (film)

-The Collaboration is an upcoming American biographical drama film directed by Kwame Kwei-Armah (in his feature debut) and written by Anthony McCarten, based on his stage play of the same name.
+The Collaboration is an upcoming American biographical drama film directed by Kwame Kwei-Armah (in his feature debut) and adapted by Anthony McCarten from his 2022 stage play.
 The film stars Paul Bettany and Jeremy Pope, reprising the roles of Andy Warhol and Jean-Michel Basquiat which they performed in the original run of the stage play in February 2022 in London's West End, and for an extended run on Broadway into February 2023.

-Plot
+Premise

 Two contrasting artists, Andy Warhol and Jean-Michel Basquiat, begin a successful collaboration in 1980s New York after being paired by art collector Bruno Bischofberger.